imeleges/YPDS_Projects/README.md

 ***

 [![PROJ_04](https://img.shields.io/badge/go%20to%20PROJ-04-success)](https://github.com/imeleges/YPDS_Projects/tree/main/PROJ_04)
-## "Gamedev: Studying the patterns that determine the success of game platforms."
+## "Gamedev: Studying the patterns that determine videogame platform success"

 ### Task
-Using historical data on sales of computer games, user and expert ratings, genres and platforms, identify patterns that determine the success of a game
+Using historical user and expert ratings date, genres and number of copied sold for various platforms, identify patterns that contribute success of a game

 ### Description
-The online store sells computer games worldwide.
-Historical data from open sources is availible on game sales, user and game expert ratings, genres and platforms.
+An online computer games store has customers worldwide.
+Historical data about games from open sources is available to identify a potentially popular product.
+This helps to plan advertising campaigns.
-The parameters that determine the success of the game in different regions of the world are revealed.
+Games that are the best bet for being popular and bring most sales are selected.
+Customer preferences for various regions of the world are noted.
-A potentially popular product has been identified and advertising campaigns have been planned.
-The current period for analysis has been selected.
-Compiled portraits of users in each region.
-Hypotheses tested: the average user ratings of the Xbox One and PC platforms are the same;
+A/B-test results revealed that average user ratings between platforms Xbox One and PC do not have statistically significant difference.
-the average user ratings for the Action and Sports genres are different.
+Another A/B-test showed that average user ratings between genres Action and Sports are different.
-The analysis used Student's t-test for independent samples.
+T-test for independent samples.

 **Trends**
 [![Data Analyst](https://img.shields.io/static/v1?label=trend&message=Data%20Analyst&color=218c74)](#)